Warm boot

 Cold boot vs. warm boot

-The opposite of warm booting is cold booting, which is turning the computer on (booting) after the computer has been off (is cold).
+The opposite of warm booting is cold booting, which is turning the computer on (booting) after its been off (is cold).

 Boot, Cold boot, Operating system terms, Reboot, SYS 64738, Three finger salute, Warm